A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Case study

-Fig. \ref{fig:simulation1} and Fig. \ref{fig:simulation12} show the clearing prices and PoAs in Scenario 1 and Scenario 2, respectively.
-From the plots, we can see that in Case 1, which is a perfectly competitive market, as the number of active consumers increases, the clearing prices decrease and PoAs are always equal to 1.
-In the next two cases, the clearing prices also decrease.
-This is due to the fact that in an imperfectly competitive market, the market power of individuals decreases with the increase of market participants.
-Moreover, we observe that in both scenarios, the clearing prices and PoAs in Case 3 (corresponding to the proposed results) are closer to the outcomes of Case 1 (corresponding to the social welfare maximization).
-In particular, when upper bounds on local flexibility constraints are imposed, the price and PoA becomes very high in Case 2 (see Fig. \ref{fig:simulation12}), which can reduce economic efficiency of the market operation.
-Bearing in mind that $\alpha$ scales linearly with respect to the parameter $\delta$, we observe that the proposed mechanism performs quite well in terms of market efficiency, especially when $\alpha$ becomes larger.
+Fig. \ref{fig:simulation1} and Fig. \ref{fig:simulation12} show the LI and PoA in Scenario 1 and Scenario 2, respectively for various numbers of active consumers.
+From the figures, it is evident that for Case 1, which is a perfectly competitive market, the LI remains constant at $0$ and the PoA at $1$, as expected, irrespective of the number of active consumers.
+In the subsequent three cases, the LI decreases as the number of active consumers rises.
+This trend is attributable to the diminishing market power of individual participants in an imperfectly competitive market, which naturally occurs as the number of market participants increases.
+Additionally, our analysis reveals that in both scenarios, the LI and PoA in Case 3, which showcases our proposed mechanism, approach the ideal benchmarks of zero and one, respectively.
+In particular, in Scenario 2, where upper bounds on local flexibility constraints are considered, the LI in Case 2 is significantly higher than in Case 3.
+Specifically, in Scenario 1, the average LI and PoA in Case 2 are 22.15\% and 0.28\% higher than those in Case 3 ($\delta=0.6$), whereas in Scenario 2, these figures are 232\% and 0.31\%, respectively.
+This difference underscores the superior performance of our proposed market mechanism.
+Bearing in mind that $\alpha$ scales linearly with respect to the parameter $\delta$, we observe that the proposed mechanism performs better in terms of market efficiency, as $\alpha$ becomes larger.
+Additionally, it is important to note that the actual PoA is substantially lower than its theoretical upper bound, as derived in Proposition \ref{poa}.
+These upper bounds are visually represented by the dashed lines in Fig. \ref{fig:simulation1} and \ref{fig:simulation12}.
+Ultimately, we demonstrate the DWL in Figure \ref{fig:simulation13}.
+Clearly, the DWL shows patterns similar to the LI.